What is SKID?

 Since its creation in 1998, under the leadership of Retired Deputy Tim Moore, an average of six to nine SKID events have been staged each year on Washington County high school campuses.
 This has allowed approximately 82,000 students to participate in the SKID Program.
 During this same time period, a review of available data has found that there were seven alcohol-related traffic crashes in Washington County involving teen drivers.
 Of these, two led to traffic fatalities.
 Although any number of traffic crashes involving young people is unacceptable, the SKID Program has been effective in reinforcing the message that underage drinking puts young people in dangerous situations and can bring on disastrous and fatal consequences.

-To request a SKID presentation at your school or to get more information about SKID, please contact Sheriff's Office Crime Prevention Specialist Doreen Rivera at (503) 846-5930.
+To request a SKID presentation at your school or to get more information about SKID, please contact Community Outreach Resources and Education Specialist Doreen Rivera at (503) 846-5930.